 Furthermore, according to an interpretation of the MIIT’s Action Plan, China’s cloud computing industrial structure continues to optimize.
 Key technologies such as large-scale concurrent processing, mass data storage and data center energy-saving have achieved great breakthroughs in standards.
-Also, backbone enterprises have been rapidly developing a more efficient strategic layout to improve their business categories.
-Large enterprises, government agencies and financial institutions continue to accelerate the pace of cloud application.
-The application areas of cloud computing continue to expand into manufacturing, government, finance, education, medicine and other fields.
+Also, backbone enterprises are working to develop more strategies to improve their business categories.
+With many large bodies like enterprises and government institutions relying on cloud computing in China, the technology is applied into an increasingly wide range of industries.

 According to data from market research firm IDC, cloud computing and artificial intelligence will more than double the rates of innovation and productivity at Chinese companies and organizations by 2021.
 For these reasons, cloud computing is considered a crucial infrastructural force in China’s push for an industrial upgrade as it moves to embrace new technologies like artificial intelligence, internet of things, and big data.

 The graph below portrays IaaS as the segment with the biggest market share in cloud computing in China.
 The forecasted market size of software-as-a-service (SaaS) will continue to be the largest among the three with CRM and Mail management as the most widely used application types.

 [Source: Statista, Cloud Computing in China – Statistics & Facts]

 As part of a larger development strategy for advancing Chinese software and information technology services, the Chinese government plans to continue to make large investments over the next few years to drive domestic cloud computing development.